-The use of MI System’s technology for the production of treated non-potable water for the livestock watering marketplace could be a logical follow-up to our entry into the Irrigation market.
-This is because the purity requirements for livestock water are higher than that for irrigation, but lower than is required for potable water.
+The use of MI Systems’ technology for the production of treated non-potable water for the livestock watering marketplace could be a logical follow-up to our entry to the Irrigation market.
+This is because the purity requirements for livestock water are higher than those for irrigation, but lower than required for potable water.

 Livestock water use is water associated with livestock watering, feedlots, dairy operations, and other on-farm needs.
 Livestock includes dairy cows and heifers, beef cattle and calves, sheep and lambs, goats, hogs and pigs, horses, and poultry.
 Other livestock water uses include cooling of facilities for the animals and products, dairy sanitation and wash down of facilities, animal waste-disposal systems, and incidental water losses.
 At some 700 billion gallons per year in the United States, the water requirements for livestock are much smaller than for agriculture.
 However, this still represents a significant market opportunity for MI Systems.